Bodkin point

-A bodkin point is a type of arrowhead.
-In its simplest form it is an uncomplicated squared metal spike, and was used extensively during the Middle Ages.
+A bodkin point or bodkin tip is a type of needle-arrowhead, designed to pierce armour, which was used extensively throughout the 1st millennium and first half of the 2nd millennium.
+In its simplest form, it is an uncomplicated squared metal spike, but more advanced forms exist.

 The typical bodkin was a square-section arrowhead, generally up to 11.5 cm long and 1 cm thick at its widest point, tapered down behind this initial "punch" shape.
-Bodkin arrows complemented traditional broadhead arrows, as bodkin point arrows were designed to defeat mail armor while broadhead point arrows caused more serious wounds and tissue damage.
+Bodkin arrows complemented traditional broadhead arrows, as bodkin point arrows were designed to defeat mail armour while broadhead point arrows caused more serious wounds and tissue damage.